 Internal frame backpacks are reasonably costlier than frameless backpacks.
-The increased cost is due to the construction of heavy duty frames built internally.
-A good quality internal frame backpack usually costs more than ₹1500 whereas, the cost of frameless trekking backpacks is within ₹1000.
+The increased cost is due to the construction of heavy-duty frames built internally.
+A good quality internal frame backpack usually costs more than ₹1500 whereas, the cost of a frameless trekking backpack is within ₹1000.

 Ideal Use/Application of Internal Frame Backpack

-Internal frame backpack is made of sturdy materials, which make it durable and provide a sleek appearance.
+The internal frame backpack is made of sturdy materials, which make it durable and provides a sleek appearance.
 In addition to its lightweight, internal frame backpacks are also relatively easy to put on and take off.
 This is an important factor while trekking or hiking.
 This backpack also has an extra insulation feature that keeps the body warm in cold weather.
-Therefore, internal frame backpacks are ideal for outdoor activities and travel purposes and carry all trekking essentials with medium to heavy load.
+Therefore, internal frame backpacks are ideal for outdoor activities and travel purposes and carry all trekking essentials with medium to heavy loads.

 What is Frameless Backpack?

 A frameless backpack is a travel backpack where there is no frame like in internal or external frame backpacks.
 This is like a regular backpack with a higher capacity, but instead of a frame, there is a whole bunch of flexible material that keeps the bag on your back.
 It has the most typical design in which the bag is attached to a set of shoulder straps, a shoulder harness, or a waist belt.